ntop/ntopng/doc/src/self_monitoring/internals.rst

 - All threads are busy so no one can execute a periodic activity ad the right `frequency`.
 - A bug is causing a periodic activity to take more than its `max duration` to complete.
+- A user activity is executing too many :ref:`User Scripts` that make it slow.
 - Too many alerts are being generated and the export cannot keep up with the generation.